tarikabed/cryptoedu-interactive-learning-platform/README.md

 ## Overview

-Cedu (CryptoEdu) is an interactive educational platform designed to help young investors learn about cryptocurrency trading in a safe, risk-free environment.
-The platform combines educational courses with a paper trading simulator that uses real-time cryptocurrency data, allowing users to practice trading strategies without financial risk.
+**Cedu (CryptoEdu)** is an interactive educational platform designed to help young investors learn about cryptocurrency trading in a safe, risk-free environment.
+The platform combines educational courses with a paper trading simulator that uses real-time cryptocurrency data, allowing users to practise trading strategies without financial risk.

+This project was developed collaboratively as part of a **group project**.
+I focused primarily on **course section**, while also contributing to collaborative planning and integration of the backend.

 ## Key Features